panik674/Software-Engineering-Group-Project/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: User Story
-about: Suggest an idea for this project
+about: Enter a user story for the project.
-title: ''
+title: BUG
-labels: ''
+labels: 'User Story'
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+**User Story**
+Enter user story here.

-**Describe the solution you'd like**
+**Describe the solution / implmentation you'd like**
-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen or did.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
 Add any other context or screenshots about the feature request here.